History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: One of the great medieval royal palaces

-In the 1470s Edward IV extended the medieval buildings and added the large great hall which is the most prominent historic survivor of the medieval palace.
-He also built the beautiful bridge across the moat which now provides the main visitor access to the Palace.
+In the 1470s Edward IV extended the medieval buildings and added the large great hall, which is the most prominent historical survivor of the medieval palace.
+He also built the beautiful bridge across the moat that now provides the main visitor access to the Palace.

 Art Deco style